How to Bend EMT Conduit: A Beginner’s Step-by-Step Guide

 A conduit bending chart is a great reference, but you must understand the concepts behind the numbers:

 - Bender Take-Up: The amount of conduit that will be “used” by the bend itself.
-This value (e.g., 5″ for 1/2″ EMT) is subtracted from the desired stub-up length to determine the marking point.
+This value varies by bender model and must be verified on the tool you are using rather than assumed.

 - Conduit Bending Multiplier: A constant used in calculating the distance between marks for offset bends.